What is the definition of diarrhoea?

-The length of severe diarrhea can be 2 to 3 days, but not longer than a week.
-It is not a life-threatening illness and, after taking necessary medications, may be treated.
+Severe diarrhoea can last for 2 to 3 days, but not more than a week.
+It is not a life-threatening sickness that can be managed with the right drugs.

-- Osmotic diarrhea – Triggered when too much water is drawn into the bowels.
+- When too much water is pulled into the bowels, osmotic diarrhoea occurs.

-- The collagenous colitis—The intestinal lining is weakened in this state, so it does not absorb water and electrolytes.
+- Collagenous colitis—The intestinal lining is compromised in this situation, thus water and electrolytes are not absorbed.

 Causes of Diarrhea

-There are several pathological variables and other variables in diarrhea, such as:
+In diarrhoea, there are various pathological and other variables, such as:

-- Sometimes, an aversion to such foods, such as beef, soy, eggs, or fish, causes diarrhea.
-Diarrhea is also persistent in these cases.
+- An allergy to certain foods, such as beef, soy, eggs, or fish, might induce diarrhoea.
+Diarrhea is also a problem in these situations.

-- Eating food that impacts the digestive system
+- Eating foods that have a negative impact on the digestive system

 Treatments of Diarrhea

-- Water containing salt and electrolytes helps absorb the fluids lost.
+- Water containing salt and electrolytes aids in the absorption of lost fluids.

-Chronic, or extreme, diarrhea lasts for more than two to four weeks and can lead to serious health problems.
-For those with weakened immune systems, chronic diarrhea may be life-threatening illnesses, states the Centers for Disease Control and Prevention (CDC).
+Chronic diarrhoea, often known as severe diarrhoea, lasts more than two to four weeks and can cause major health complications.
+Chronic diarrhoea can be life-threatening for people with compromised immune systems, according to the Centers for Disease Control and Prevention (CDC).

 If you have a serious condition, please see your doctor.